canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 ### Things to know

 - [ES5 Getter Syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) can
-  be used to define a `DefineMap` property that changes when another property changes.
+  be used to define a [can-define/map/map DefineMap] property that changes when another property changes.
 For example, the following defines an `excitedMessage` property that always has a `!` after the `message` property:

   ```js